Disneyland Ticket Discounts

 Annual Passport Deals

-- Southern California Annual Passport – Southern California residents within zip codes 90000-93599 qualify for a choice of two different reduced-price Annual Passports.
+- Southern California Annual Passport – Southern California residents within zip codes 90000-93599 qualify for a reduced-price Annual Passport (with some blackout dates).
 See the Disneyland Ticket Prices page for details.

-- DVC members qualify for $20 off a Disneyland Annual Passport.
+- DVC members qualify for $20 off a Disneyland Signature or Signature Plus Passport.
 This is good on the first purchase — not on renewals.
 The discount is valid for members of the DVC member’s immediate household only.

 Most promotions for Southern California residents are available for Southern Californians residing within zip codes 90000-93599 and Northern Baja California residents within zip codes 21000-22999.
 Photo ID is required at the time of purchase and may be required at the time of admission as well.